Monisha Rajesh: Career

+In December 2025 Rajesh's most recent book Moonlight Express: Around the World by Night Train, documenting the resurgence in European sleeper trains, was shortlisted for the 2026 Edward Stanford Travel Book of the Year.

-In mid-2021 Rajesh was embroiled in social media controversy as a result of her criticism of depictions of autism and of students of colour in Kate Clanchy's book Some Kids I Taught and What They Taught Me.
+In mid-2021 Rajesh received racist abuse on social media as a result of her criticism of depictions of autism and of students of colour in Kate Clanchy's book Some Kids I Taught and What They Taught Me.
 In November 2025, she appeared on a BBC podcast documentary speaking about the incident.